ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-043017.md

 ## News

-- Sylvan Clebsch, creator of Pony, will be giving a [talk](http://www.curry-on.org/2017/sessions/pony-714-days-later.html) at Curry On in Barcelona about how Pony has grown over the last two years.
-Once again, Curry On is looking like an [amazing conference](http://www.curry-on.org/2017/).
-If you get a chance, you should attend.
+- Sylvan Clebsch, creator of Pony, will be giving a talk at Curry On in Barcelona about how Pony has grown over the last two years.
+Once again, Curry On is looking like an amazing conference If you get a chance, you should attend.

 ## RFCs